MadStu/space-trucker-trading-tracker/README.md

 - API limitations meant the request limit had exceeded
 - Sessions won't work on all browsers due to session id's not staying the same
 - Profit tracker will only add and minus the same cost amount
+- Resetting profit when entry didn't exist would cause error

 ### Todo
 - Main Styling